Mind Matters Psychotherapy & Creative Education

 RP, MACP, OAMHP, PsyD Candidate

 Christine has been working in the field of mental health for over 10 years and is passionate about treating children, youth, and families.
 She has experience working in a variety of different therapeutic settings such as group homes, youth detention centers, community programs, not-for profit agencies, and private practice.
 Christine is passionate about meeting her clients where they are at and designing a treatment plan that is best tailored to the clients unique strengths and challenges.
-Christine utilizes an expressive arts approach to therapy and incorporates elements of play therapy while working with children and youth.
+Christine practices through a psychoanalytical lens, while incorporating an expressive arts approach to therapy.
+She is also passionate about incorporates elements of play therapy while working with children and youth.
 Additionally, having 3 small boys of her own, Christine loves any opportunity to work with parents who might be seeking parental supports or support with family dynamics.

 She is passionate about working with clients to get to the root of their emotions and working through challenges by utilizing a trauma informed- client-centered approach.
 Christine works to incorporate mindfulness strategies, relaxation techniques, and develop coping skills with clients where appropriate.